skeetzo/onlysnarf/README.md

 ## Dependencies
 Selenium's webdriver manager should install everything it needs automatically.
 If you are using a Raspberry Pi 4, be sure to run `sudo apt-get install chromium-chromedriver` on your device to be able to launch chrome.

-## Previews
+## Updates
-To further reduce repo size, preview gifs have been relocated to [IPFS](//ipfs.io/ipfs/QmVpjSy9NXy3VUM474hSDoPSsmsb5WVYkN9WN6N7nFxZuj)
+4/18/2023 : To further reduce repo size, preview gifs have been relocated to [IPFS](//ipfs.io/ipfs/QmVpjSy9NXy3VUM474hSDoPSsmsb5WVYkN9WN6N7nFxZuj).

 ## Referral
 Feel free to make use of my referral code ;)